damnation-eu/website-beta/newcomer.md

 ## Found an error?
 </div>

-Ask an active admin in-game, make a **/modreq <message>**, or post under the [Help, Support and Errors subforum](https://damnation.eu/phpbb/posting.php?mode=post&f=28).
+Ask an active admin in-game, make a **/modreq (message)**, or post under the [Help, Support, and Errors Subforum](https://damnation.eu/phpbb/posting.php?mode=post&f=28).
 Remember that since most staff don't play on the server like players, we may not always catch every bug, so if something seems amiss, it never hurts to ask or report!

 ___